 - Medical Waste: Unused prescriptions may be taken to the drop-off container at the City of Lodi Police Station.
 Many pharmacies also provide containers for hypodermic needles.

-- Paint: Unused paint can be disposed of at the Transfer Site, however...
+- Paint: Unused paint can be disposed of at the Transfer Site, with one caveat.
 The paint can NOT be in liquid form when you dispose of it.
-Once the paint has fully dried, then it and the old paint cans/bucket can be dropped off at the Transfer Site.
-That is because while the paint is still in liquid form, it is considered to be on the chemicals/hazardous waste list.
+However once the paint has fully dried, then it and the old paint can/bucket can be dropped off at the Transfer Site.
+The reason is that while the paint is still in liquid form it is considered to be on the chemicals/hazardous waste list.

 - Start with a cardboard box or something similar that can be used as a drying tray.
 Of course, the more surface area the better, so that the paint will dry quicker.